Where to buy PS5: all your latest stock updates

 When will the PS5 be back in stock in the UK?

-In short, “very soon” seems to be the answer with multiple retailers saying more stock is coming this month (January 2021) – we just have no exact date for when that will be yet, with all signs pointing towards the end of the month.
+In short, “very soon” seems to be the answer with multiple retailers saying more stock is coming this month (January 2021) – we just have no exact date for when that will be yet, with all signs pointing towards the end of the month, or early February at the very latest.

 “Everything is sold.
 Absolutely everything is sold,” Head of Sony Interactive Entertainment Jim Ryan said.
-Since then PS5 had tweeted that more stock will come by the end of the year but it as few and far between.
+Since then PS5 had tweeted that more stock would come by the end of the year but it was few and far between.

-A few retailers have been very clear about their stock issues too.
-The latest, Argos, restocked at 4am on 3rd December alongside EE and BT, who released stock just for customers.

 AO.com has put a message up on its website letting customers know it’s run out of stock again.
 At least they’re being upfront!
 The message says: “We’re really sorry but unfortunately we don’t have any PlayStation 5 consoles available for order at the moment and we won’t be receiving any stock in the near future.”

 Currys also has been on something of a rollercoaster.
 Originally Currys had got customers hopes up saying it was due to get stock on release day.
-Confusion followed, as Currys postponed then cancelled the launch.
+Confusion followed, as Currys postponed then cancelled the launch and we haven’t seen any new stock since.

 Some customers also claimed they had managed to order the PS5 but then had the order cancelled.
 Currys then tweeted confirming no stock was available.
 Since then, Currys has said it is “working super hard to get more stock” and, just like everyone else, more is now expected this month.